pivotalexperimental/screw-unit-server/README.markdown

 To install the gem, run:
   sudo gem install screw_unit

-To install the plugin, run:
+To install the plugin with Rails 2.1.0: script/plugin install git://github.com/pivotal/screw-unit-server.git

-  script/plugin install git://github.com/btakita/screw-unit-server.git
+To install the plugin with Rails <2.1.0:b cd vendor/plugins git clone git://github.com/pivotal/screw-unit-server.git

-  script/generate screw_unit
+After installing screw unit server, run: script/generate screw_unit

 The Rails plugin gives you generators when using Screw Unit in a Rails environment.